 Community Systems Fail When Contribution Stops

-Most systems do not fail through one catastrophic event.
+Most community systems do not fail through one dramatic event.
+They weaken through repeated moments when nobody responds.

-One side remains active and clean.
+One side remains active and cared for.
 Families gather there.
 People throw trash away properly.
 Someone resets a moved chair.
 Someone reports damage before it spreads.
 The space feels stable because contribution is still active.

 A short distance away, the atmosphere changes.